 Create the following:

-- Clear and easy to use resources, such as an employee cyber security policy are the central point your team goes to if they have any questions or concerns.
+- Clear and easy to use resources, such as an employee cybersecurity policy.
+This will be the central point your team goes to if they have any questions or concerns.

-- An environment where honesty and sharing is encouraged so no one tries to cover up an error only to make a risky situation worse.
+- An environment where honesty and sharing are encouraged, so no one tries to cover up an error only to make a risky situation worse.

-Regularly put your process and people to the test so they can form the right prevent and protect habits, through making and learning from their mistakes.
+Regularly put your process and people to the test so they can take the right preventative action.
+Through making and learning from their mistakes, testing helps accumulated training and awareness to transform into habit.

 You could use your own security team or even an outside vendor to regularly test your strengths and weaknesses with simulated ‘real world’ attacks.
 Think of these as like a fire drill, where running regular practices embeds good practice.

-We’re the go to IT support team for London when it comes to cyber security technology and consultancy.
-But there’s much you can do yourself to help prepare and protect your business from the threats out there in the online world, as the above pointers prove.
+We’re the go to IT support team for London when it comes to cybersecurity technology and consultancy.
+Choosing our managed IT service allows your business to streamline technology, ensuring reliable performance, proactive issue resolution, and enhanced security.
+But as we’ve shown there’s much more you can do yourself to help prepare and protect your company from cyberattacks.

-If you’d like to know more about the cyber security solutions available to London businesses, please just call us for a confidential, no obligation chat about your requirements.
+If you’d like to know more about the cybersecurity solutions available to your London business, please reach out to our team for a confidential, no obligation chat about your requirements.